AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 title: Adobe Commerce 2.4.5 Release Notes
 ---

-{{ site.data.var.ee }} introduces improvements to platform quality, payment methods, GraphQL caching performance, and accessibility.
+Adobe Commerce introduces improvements to platform quality, payment methods, GraphQL caching performance, and accessibility.
 It includes updates to integrated Google modules and the Upgrade Compatibility Tool and introduces Live Search B2B support.

 This release includes over 400 quality fixes and enhancements.

-{:.bs-callout-info}
-Releases may contain backward-incompatible changes (BIC). {{ site.data.var.ee }} 2.4.5 contains backward-incompatible changes.
-To review these backward-incompatible changes, see [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).
-(Major backward-incompatible issues are described in [BIC highlights]({{page.baseurl}}/release-notes/backward-incompatible-changes/index.html).
-Not all releases introduce major BICs.)
+{{bics}}

 ## Other release information

-Although code for these features is bundled with quarterly releases of the {{ site.data.var.ee }} core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
+Although code for these features is bundled with quarterly releases of the Adobe Commerce core code, several of these projects (for example, B2B, Page Builder, and Progressive Web Applications (PWA) Studio) are also released independently.
 Bug fixes for these projects are documented in the separate, project-specific release information that is available in the documentation for each project.

 ### Hotfixes included in this release

-{{ site.data.var.ee }} 2.4.5 includes resolution of all issues that were addressed by the following hotfixes, which were provided for {{ site.data.var.ee }}:
+Adobe Commerce 2.4.5 includes resolution of all issues that were addressed by the following hotfixes, which were provided for Adobe Commerce:

 *  `Braintree_disabled_partial_capture_for_applepay_googlepay.zip`.
 This patch addresses the inability of users to create partial invoices when using either Apple Pay or Google Pay through Braintree as a payment method.
 See the [Adobe Commerce 2.4.4: Unable to create partial invoices](https://support.magento.com/hc/en-us/articles/4487952754957-Adobe-Commerce-2-4-4-Unable-to-create-partial-invoices) Knowledge Base article.

 *  `AC-2655_2.4.4.patch.zip`.
 This patch addresses an issue where shoppers cannot add a product to their cart when the Allow Countries option is unselected.
 See the [Users not able to add product to cart if nothing selected in Allow Countries](https://support.magento.com/hc/en-us/articles/5377681213325-Users-not-able-to-add-product-to-cart-if-nothing-selected-in-Allow-Countries) Knowledge Base article.

-## {{ site.data.var.ee }} 2.4.5 highlights
+## Adobe Commerce 2.4.5 highlights

 Look for the following highlights in this release.

 ### Security enhancements

 This release includes 20 security fixes and platform security improvements.
-This security fix has been backported to {{ site.data.var.ee }} 2.4.3-p3 and {{ site.data.var.ee }} 2.3.7-p4.
+This security fix has been backported to Adobe Commerce 2.4.3-p3 and Adobe Commerce 2.3.7-p4.

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: